Volunteer overseas in veterinary science

-Contribute your veterinary skills and passion to support locally led sustainable development.
+Contribute your skills and passion to support locally led development in the Pacific, Asia and Africa

-The Australian Volunteers Program is an Australian Government-funded initiative that matches skilled Australians with partner organisations across the Pacific, Asia, and Africa to support them to achieve their own development goals.
+The Australian Volunteers Program is an Australian Government-funded initiative that matches skilled Australians with partner organisations across the Pacific, Asia and Africa, supporting them to achieve locally led development goals.

 Whether you're looking to volunteer in-country or remotely, check out our veterinary assignments and discover the right fit for you.